0abc/0abc-a22/readme.md

   * each rank grants +5% health, attack damage, and capture strength
 * Camelry, chariotry, and elephantry are now distinct classes, separate from cavalry; as a consequence, they no longer benefit from cavalry technologies
 * Cavalry, camels, and worker elephants can no longer be trained at the civic centre or crannog
-  * females can be trained at houses by default (no longer require a technology to be unlocked)
+  * women can be trained at houses by default (no longer require a technology to be unlocked)
-* Loot resources are standardized to be equal to:
+* Loot resources are standardized to be equal to 20% of total costs for structures; units no longer grant loot
-  * 0: most units
-  * 20% of total costs: structures, siege weapons
-* Loot experience is standardized to be equal to:
   * 0: fishing boat, merchant ship, support units, and most structures
   * 10% of maximum health: army camps, centres, fortresses, outposts, towers
   * 20% of maximum health: warships